Artificial Intelligence MSc

 Many of your courses will be taught by internationally known researchers spanning a wide range of areas in artificial intelligence and also drawing on research in related fields such as neuroscience, cognitive science, linguistics, and mathematics.
 We aim to give you the fundamental knowledge and practical skills needed to design, build, and apply AI systems in your chosen area of specialisation.

 You will follow two taught semesters of lectures, tutorials, project work and written assignments.
-During this time you will also learn research methods to prepare for your final project and dissertation, which is completed during the summer.
+During this time you will also learn research methods (such as literature review and project planning) to prepare for your final project and dissertation, which is completed during the summer.

 In addition, about half your taught course credits must be chosen from areas of artificial intelligence.
 Course offerings follow the main research areas of our staff, with multiple course options available in natural language processing, machine learning, robotics, and related areas.